 No long-term commitment (and exit package)

-Nature of consulting business means interim CMO's are current in latest tools, best practices, etc.
+The nature of consulting business means interim CMO's are current in the latest tools, best practices, etc.

 Matches the need for flexibility, underscored by the short tenures of CMOs in SaaS